it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Secret_Management_Requirements.md

 ### Store Credentials Securely

-[what does `locked down` mean?]

 Modern web applications usually consist of multiple layers.
-The business logic tier (processing of information) often connects to the other tiers, such as a database.
+The business logic tier often connects to the other tiers, such as a database.
 Connecting to a database, of course, requires authentication.
-The authentication credentials, if stored, must be stored in a centralized location that is locked down.
+The authentication credentials, if stored, must be stored in a centralized location that is under strict access control.
 Scattering credentials throughout the source code is not acceptable.
 Some development frameworks provide a centralized secure location for storing credentials.
 These encrypted stores should be leveraged when possible.

 Applies to: All